Mellanox/libvma/README.txt

 Value of -2 use the OS maximum receive buffer value to calculate the factor.
 Make sure that VMA buffers are big enough to support the window.
 Default value is 3

+VMA_TCP_MAX_ACCEPT_RATE
+Limit the number of new TCP connections (TCP SYN packets) that VMA will handle per second per thread.
+For example, in case you use 10 for this value than VMA will accept at most 10 new connections per second per thread.
+Use a value of 0 for un-limiting the number of new connections that can be accepted.
+Value range is 0 to 100000.
+Default value is 0 (no limit)

 VMA_IPERF
 Support iperf server default test which is multithreaded.